Elliptic Stable Envelopes for Certain Non-Symplectic Varieties and Dynamical $R$-Matrices for Superspin Chains from the Bethe/Gauge Correspondence: Introduction

 where $-\mfk{C}$ denotes the opposite chamber, and the diagonal blocks from top to bottom correspond to zero, one, and two-magnon sectors, respectively.
-To the best of our knowledge, the elliptic stable envelopes and the elliptic R-matrix for $\mfk{sl}(1|1)$ have not been constructed in the literature before.
-Furthermore, this is also the first time that a new solution to dYBE has been constructed directly from the gauge theory using The Bethe/Gauge Correspondence that we could find.
+To the best of our knowledge, the elliptic stable envelopes and the elliptic $R$-matrix for $\mfk{sl}(1|1)$ have not been constructed in the literature before.
+Furthermore, this is also the first time that a new solution to dYBE has been constructed directly from the gauge theory using the Bethe/Gauge correspondence that we could find.

-\item \textbf{K-Theoretic Stable Envelopes and the Trigonometric R-Matrix for $\sl(1|1)$.} The 3d $\to$ 2d reduction of elliptic stable envelopes gives K-theoretic stable envelopes and the trigonometric R-matrix.
-The precise way to get the K-theoretic stable envelope is described in \S\ref{sec:k-theory and cohomology limit}.
-First, we define the slope parameter $\msf{s}$ associated to the K\"ahler parameter $z$ by
+\item \textbf{K-theoretic stable envelopes and the trigonometric $\boldsymbol{R}$-matrix for $\boldsymbol{\sl(1|1)}$.} The 3d~$\to$ 2d reduction of elliptic stable envelopes gives K-theoretic stable envelopes and the trigonometric $R$-matrix.
+The precise way to get the K-theoretic stable envelope is described in Section~\ref{sec:k-theory and cohomology limit}.
+First, we define the slope parameter $\msf{s}$ associated to the K\"ahler parameter~$z$~by